marcelcremer/Homepage/_posts/2019-05-16-ng-compilation-speed.markdown

 -   it seperates often used code pieces for shared use into a common chunk
 -   ...and much much more :)

-So how do we get rid of that _"free memory / do a bit ore work / free memory"_-cycle?
+So how do we get rid of that _"free memory / do a bit more work / free memory"_-cycle?

 ### Increasing the node memory limit with max_old_space_size